sourcenetwork/defradb/.github/pull_request_template.md

-## RELEVANT ISSUE(S)
+## Relevant issue(s)

 Resolves #

-## DESCRIPTION
+## Description

-Please include a summary of the change and which issue is fixed.
-If there isn't an issue, then please create one.
+Include a summary of the changes.
+List the issue(s) it solves in the section above, and create one if none exists.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Include relevant motivation and context.
+Detail new dependencies required for this change.

-### HOW HAS THIS BEEN TESTED?
+## Checklist

-Please describe the tests that you ran to verify your changes.
+- [ ] I made sure the code is well commented, particularly hard-to-understand areas.
-Provide instructions so we can reproduce.
+- [ ] I made sure the repository-held documentation is changed accordingly.

-### CHECKLIST:
+- [ ] I made sure the pull request title adheres to the conventional commit style (the subset used in the project can be found in [tools/configs/chglog/config.yml](tools/configs/chglog/config.yml).

-- [ ] I have commented the code, particularly in hard-to-understand areas.
+- [ ] I made sure to discuss its limitations such as threats to validity, vulnerability to mistake and misuse, robustness to invalidation of assumptions, resource requirements, ...

-- [ ] I have made corresponding changes to the repo-held documentation.
+## How has this been tested?

-- [ ] I have made sure that the PR title adheres to the conventional commit style (subset of the ones we use can be found under: [tools/configs/chglog/config.yml](tools/configs/chglog/config.yml)
+Describe the tests performed to verify the changes.

-### ENVIRONMENT / OS THIS WAS TESTED ON?
+Provide instructions to reproduce them.

-Please specify which of the following was this tested on (remove or add your own):
+Specify the platform(s) on which this was tested (modify the list accordingly):
-- [ ] Arch Linux
+- Arch Linux
-- [ ] Debian Linux
+- Debian Linux
-- [ ] MacOS
+- MacOS
-- [ ] Windows
+- Windows